-LATIN II
+LATIN 2

 Grade Level Credits Term

 10-12 1 Full Year

-Prerequisites: Successful completion of Latin I
+Prerequisites: Successful completion of Latin I.

-Study Time Needed: 1 hour per week

-This course will continue where Latin 1 stopped in leading students in a discovery of the Latin language and classical Roman culture through reading proficiency.
-We will focus on reading novellas, fables, mythology, and creating stories of our own to explore and practice the language and culture of Rome.
-There will be a further focus on learning grammatical structures in order to communicate in spoken and written Latin.
+This course will continue where Latin I stopped in leading students in a discovery of the Latin language and classical Roman culture through reading proficiency.
+We will focus on reading novellas, fables, and mythology, and creating stories of our own to explore and practice the language and culture of Rome.
+There will be a further focus on learning grammatical structures to communicate in spoken and written Latin.
 Students will also explore the Latin influences on the English language, using cognates as a vocabulary-building tool.